Close Search

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

-2023 Wyoming Elk Season Dates
+2025 Wyoming Elk Season Dates & Units

 For bowhunters, you can apply for the available type 9 archery-only hunts or draw a type 1 or 2 license and purchase the $72 archery license and, in most cases, hunt the archery season.
 If unsuccessful, you can return during the rifle season.
 Not all type 1 rifle units give you the archery option, so check the regulations before applying.
 Wyoming is a state that allows hunters to use a crossbow during the archery season.
 If you’re not a bowhunter but want to experience the elk rut and extend your season, you should try hunting with a crossbow.